RohitHansdah/Molecular_Solubility_Prediction_App/README.md

 #### Step 1 : Importing Libraries and Dataset :

-Important python libraries used were Scikit-Learn , Pandas , Numpy  and  Streamlit .
+Important python libraries used in the project are Scikit-Learn , Pandas , Numpy  and  Streamlit .
 The Training dataset was obtained from the John S. Delaney.
 ESOL
 Dataset Link : https://raw.githubusercontent.com/dataprofessor/data/master/delaney_solubility_with_descriptors.csv

 #### Step 2 : Data Preprocessing :